izne/AC6309/README.md

 |$C000-$FFFF|ROM|16KB|

 The 32KB of RAM is allocated from the bottom of the address range $0000 to $7FFF.
-The ROM is allocated at top 16KB of the address space starting $C000 to $FFFF.
+The ROM is allocated at top 8KB of the address space starting $C000 to $DFFF.

 The I/O mapping is allowing compatibility with existing BIOS images having ACIA on address 0xA000.